-© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
-Page 6-90

-(a) Annual income means all amounts, monetary or not, which:

-(1) Go to, or on behalf of, the family head orspouse (even if temporarily absent) or to any other family member; or

-(2) Are anticipated to be received from a sourceoutside the family during the 12-month periodfollowing admission or annual reexaminationeffective date; and-

-(3) Which are not specifically excluded inparagraph (c) of this section.

-(4) Annual income also means amounts derived (during the 12 month period) from assets to which any member of the family has access.

-(b) Annual income includes, but is not limited to:

-(1) The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services;

-(2) The net income from the operation of a business or profession.
-Expenditures for business-expansion or amortization of capital indebtedness shall not be used as deductions in determining net-income.
-An allowance for depreciation of assets-used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
-Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family;

-(3) Interest, dividends, and other net income of any kind from real or personal property.
-Expenditures for amortization of capital indebtedness shall notbe used as deductions in determining net income.
+- (a) Annual income means all amounts, monetary or not, which: - (1) Go to, or on behalf of, the family head orspouse (even if temporarily absent) or to any other family member; or - (2) Are anticipated to be received from a sourceoutside the family during the 12-month periodfollowing admission or annual reexaminationeffective date; and- - (3) Which are not specifically excluded inparagraph (c) of this section. - (4) Annual income also means amounts derived (during the 12 month period) from assets to which any member of the family has access. - (b) Annual income includes, but is not limited to: - (1) The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services: - (2) The net income from the operation of a business or profession.
+Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
+An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
+Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family; - (3) Interest, dividends, and other net income of any kind from real or personal property.
+Expenditures for amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for depreciation is permitted only as authorized in paragraph (b)(2) of this section.
-Any withdrawal of eash or assets from an investmentwill be included in income, except to the extent the withdrawal is reimbursement of eash or assets invested by the family.
-Where the family has netfamily assets in excess of \$5,000, annual incomeshall include the greater of the actual incomederived from all net family assets or a percentageof the value of such assets based on the currentpassbook savings rate, as determined by HUD;

-(4) The full amount of periodic amounts receivedfrom Social Security, annuities, insurance policies, retirement funds, pensions, disability or deathbenefits, and other similar types of periodicreceipts, including a lump sum amount orprospective monthly amounts for the delayed start of a periodic amount (except as provided inparagraph (c)(14) of this section);

-(5) Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay (exceptas provided in paragraph (c)(3) of this section);

-(6) Welfare assistance payments.

-(i) Welfare assistance payments made under the Temporary Assistance for Needy Families (TANF) program are included in annual income only to the extent such payments:

-(A) Qualify as assistance under the TANF program definition at 45 CFR 260.31; and

-(B) Are not otherwise excluded under paragraph-(e) of this section.
+Any withdrawal of eash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of eash or assets invested by the family.
+Where the family has net family assets in excess of \$5,000, annual incomeshall include the greater of the actual incomederived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD; - (4) The full amount of periodic amounts receivedfrom Social Security, annuities, insurance policies, retirement funds, pensions, disability or deathbenefits, and other similar types of periodicreceipts, including a lump sum amount orprospective monthly amounts for the delayed start of a periodic amount (except as provided inparagraph (e)(14) of this section); - (5) Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay (except-as provided in paragraph (e)(3) of this section); - (6) Welfare assistance payments. - (i) Welfare assistance payments made under the Temporary Assistance for Needy Families (TANF) program are included in annual income only to the extent such payments: - (A) Qualify as assistance under the TANF program definition at 45 CFR 260.31 $^{\perp}$; and - (B) Are not otherwise excluded under paragraph-(c) of this section.

-© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use. -Text of 45 CFR 260.31 follows (next page).
+4-Text of 45 CFR 260.31 follows (next page).